octoberv29/Android-Developer-By-Google-Nanodegree/Sunshine App/README.md

         3. Deleted previous AsyncTask (FetchWeatherTask).

 6. Preferences
-    * Add SharedPreference for units (metric, imperial) and location.
+    * Add SharedPreference for units (metric, imperial) and location so that the user can change them.
     &nbsp;

     1. Created SettingsActivity: